M-Haris7/RAG-ChatBot/README.md

 🛠️ Features

-✅ Ask questions about any anime by just pasting a URL
+✅ Ask questions about any article by just pasting a URL
 ✅ Combines web search and page scraping for better context
 ✅ Accurate, bullet-pointed responses with source references
 ✅ User-friendly UI with zero coding required